trawick/edurepo/STATUS.md

 Deploy what is working now on edjective.org.

-* TODO Split up settings.py following "Two Scoops..." to keep deployment secret key out of source code
+* DONE Split up settings.py following "Two Scoops..." to keep deployment secret key out of source code (did it differently!)
-* TODO Switch to Postgresql on dev system
+* DONE Switch to Postgresql on dev system
 * TODO Set up Postgresql on server
 * TODO Have settings for API endpoint in webapp
 * TODO Have settings for API endpoint in sample clients